Music Production BA (Hons) (with Foundation Year)

 Teaching on this degree is structured into lectures, seminars and tutorials.
 You have the opportunity to have a one-to-one meeting with your tutor on a regular basis.

-Studying Music Production, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
+Studying Music Production as a combined major, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.

 On top of teaching hours, you are also expected to spend approximately 30 hours studying independently each week, as well as group study to prepare for any group assessments you may have.

 As part of the enhanced performance programme, you will have the opportunity to take part in the extensive extra-curricular music making opportunities at Hope.
-These include, Choir, Big Band, Concert Band and various smaller, student led, ensembles.
+These include the Electronic Ensemble, Choir, Big Band and various smaller, student led, ensembles.

 Students are also encouraged to attend the myriad of concerts and events on campus.
 These are intended to illustrate the musical genres studied in other areas of the course, and to add additional enhancement.